apache/apisix-ingress-controller/docs/en/latest/upgrade.md

 ### ***1.6.0***

-The APISIX 3.x.x has adjusted the admin-api, in order to make APISIX Ingress compatible with these changes, You need to select the corresponding chart version, please refer [1.5 to 1.6](#15-to-16).
+APISIX 3.x.x has changed the Admin API.
+To make APISIX Ingress compatible with these changes, you need to select the corresponding chart version.
+Please refer [1.5 to 1.6](#15-to-16).

 ### ***1.5.0***